Welcome to today's edition of the Rush 24-7 podcast.

 We have, I guess, one more.

-The Reuters White House stenographer Patricia Zengerly said, What concerns do you have about instability, especially in Saudi Arabia as the demonstrations spread, you foresee any effects on oil prices?
+Reuters White House stenographer Patricia Zengerly said, What concerns do you have about instability, especially in Saudi Arabia, as the demonstrations spread?

 And talking about Iran, can you comment about the unrest there?

-We were clear then and we are clear now that what has been true in Egypt is should be true in Iran, which is that people should be able to express their opinions and their grievances and seek a more responsive government.
+On Iran, we were clear then, and we are clear now, that what has been true in Egypt should be true in Iran, which is that people should be able to express their opinions and their grievances and seek a more responsive government.

 What's been different is the Iranian government's response, which is to shoot people and beat people and arrest people.